spiral/docs/basics/quick-start.md

 > and middleware included in the default build.
 We will turn some of them off to make the application runtime smaller.

 ## Configure
-Spiral applications are configured using config files located in `app/config`, you can use the hardcoded values for the configuration, or get the values using available functions `env` and `directory`.
+Spiral applications configured using config files located in `app/config`, you can use the hardcoded values for the configuration, or get the values using available functions `env` and `directory`.
 The `spiral/app` bundle use DotEnv extension which will load ENV variables from the `.env` file.

 > Tweak the application server and its plugins using `.rr.yaml` file.

-The list of application dependencies located in `composer.json` and activated in a form of Bootloaders in `app/src/App.php`.
+The application dependencies defined in `composer.json` and activated in `app/src/App.php` as Bootloaders.
 The default build includes quite a lot of pre-configured components.

 ### Developer Mode
 To simplify the tweaking of the application, restart the application server in developer mode.
-In this mode the server uses only one worker and reloads it after every request, it emulates the PHP-FPM flow.
+In this mode, the server uses only one worker and reloads it after every request.

 ```bash
 $ ./spiral serve -v -d -o "http.workers.pool.maxJobs=1" -o "http.workers.pool.numWorkers=1"
 ```

-You can also create and use an alternative configuration file via `-c` flag of `spiral` application.
+You can also create and use an alternative configuration file via `-c` flag of the `spiral` application.

 > Read more about Workers and Lifecycle [here](/start/workers.md).

 ### Lighter Up
-We won't need translation, session, cookies, CSRF and encryption in our demo application.
+We won't need translation, session, cookies, CSRF, and encryption in our demo application.
 Remove these components and their bootloaders.

 Delete following bootloaders from `app/src/App.php`: